SeanRog/SER401-FALL-19-Project/Documentation/Important_Developer_Info.md

 This document contains important information about the code base for developers.
 The video going over the installation and use of the application can be found here: https://www.youtube.com/watch?v=oZRtO0qsZb0&feature=youtu.be

+The video going over the code demonstration can be found here: https://youtu.be/q6lxlGQhQWY

 ### Development Team

 SOFTWARE TEAM